uedev-io/uedev.io/_includes/unreal-specifier-preamble.md

 This page attempts to be an exhaustive list of all the `{{ include.type }}` specifiers, giving explanations, sample code, screenshots and related links for each.

-If you know of any not listed here, or see any mistakes, feel free to [contact me](https://twitter.com/_benui).
+If you know of any not listed here, or see any mistakes, [submit an issue or pull request via GitHub](https://github.com/uedev.io/UE-Specifier-Docs).

 Special thanks to Erekose Craft, Ben Fox, Aquanox, ATankNoMore for finding meta properties, giving feedback and giving great examples of usage.

-The YAML files used to generate this documentation are [available on GitHub](https://github.com/benui-dev/UE-Specifier-Docs).
+The YAML files used to generate this documentation are [available on GitHub](https://github.com/uedev.io/UE-Specifier-Docs).
 Feel free to submit pull requests or submit any incorrect or missing information there.

 # General Points